home-assistant/home-assistant.io/source/_integrations/vacuum.markdown

 ---
-title: "Vacuum cleaner robots"
+title: Vacuum cleaner robots
-description: "Instructions on how to setup and use vacuum's in Home Assistant."
+description: Instructions on how to setup and use vacuum's in Home Assistant.
 ha_release: 0.51
 ---